-Founded in 1986, the Howard G. Hendricks Center for Christian Leadership (CCL) serves as a training and resource center to develop leadership skills in DTS students, alumni, and other Christian workers and business leaders.
-Programs include leadership conferences, personal leadership development experiences, spiritual-gifts assessment, church consulting, life-planning, character development, and assistance in vision refinement.
+Founded in 1986, The Hendricks Center focuses on the areas of Christian Leadership and Cultural Engagement.
+The Center serves as a training and resource center to develop leadership skills and awareness of cultural issues for DTS students, alumni, others involved Christian ministry, and business leaders.
+Programs include leadership and cultural engagement conferences, personal leadership development experiences, life-planning and character development experiences, podcasts on cultural issues, and cultural research.